China stocks rise after surprise rate cut, yuan drops

-The People's Bank of China (PBOC) cut one-year benchmark lending rates by 40 basis points to 5.6 percent late on Friday, taking market participants who had predicted more covert policy easing measures such as liquidity injections by surprise.
+The People's Bank of China bank cut one-year benchmark lending rates by 40 basis points to 5.6 percent late of Friday, taking by surprise market participants who had predicted more covert policy easing measures such as liquidity injections.

-The first rate cut in more than two years reflects a change of course for the PBOC, which had persisted with modest stimulus measures before finally deciding last week that a bold monetary policy step was required to stabilise the world's second-largest economy.
+The first rate cut in more than two years reflects a change of course for Beijing and the central bank, which had persisted with modest stimulus measures before finally deciding last week that a bold monetary policy step was required to stabilise the world's second-largest economy.

 Growth slowed to 7.3 percent in the third quarter and policymakers feared it was on the verge of dipping below 7 percent - a rate not seen since the global financial crisis.